Meet Our Newest Board Member

 Turtle and snake, bats and skunks, owls and ducks, and more came in boxes, pillow cases and yogurt cartons.
 They all needed our dedication.
 They kept coming.
 And they pooped and pee'd, ate and ate, and pooped and pee'd some more.
 We cleaned their wounds, gave them medicine, stimulated babies 'cause momma wasn't here, mixed and heated formulas, studied about special formulas, studied about weaning ages, washed droppers and bottles and syringes and bowls and pens.
 We bought more special cages for special cases.
 Early morning feeding, late night feeding, once a day feedings, every 15 minute feedings.
 And they pooped and pee'd some more.
 Most found freedom, somehow.
 Duck and ducklings found the selected pond delightful. adult bats and baby bats felt the night air and swooped and clicked and sang.
 Bunnies tentatively nibbled on green grass before disappearing into the day.
 Some found freedom through death.
 Babies who were too cold or too small or too hungry.
 Adults who had awful injuries.
 And some are still with us.
 The young bat who refused to learn to fly.
 The snake and turtle that need more healing time.

-Soon, we'll share some of these stories with you here.
-But, for now, know that we gave our hearts to these animals during this season of care.
+Know that we gave our hearts to these animals during this season of care.

 IWC Steering Committee Member Given Prestigious Conservation Award